Battle of Coutras: Context

-The Wars of Religion between the Catholics and Protestants in France had begun in 1562 and continued intermittently thereafter, with temporary periods of nominal peace that were often also marked by violence.
+The French Wars of Religion between the Catholics and Protestants in France had begun in 1562 and continued intermittently thereafter, with temporary periods of nominal peace that were often also marked by violence.
 King Henry III conducted a conciliatory policy, as reflected in the enactment of the Edict of Beaulieu in 1576 and the Edict of Poitiers the following year.
 But a new crisis arose in 1584 upon the death of the king's only remaining brother, Francis of Alençon.
 This made Henry of Navarre, a Protestant, heir presumptive to the throne.
-The League, led by the Duke of Guise, then set the kingdom against the king, who became isolated.
+The League, led by the Henri I, Duke of Guise, then set the kingdom against the king, who became isolated.

 On 18 July 1585, Henry III promulgated an edict canceling all previous edicts, giving precedence "to the Catholics", paying the mercenaries of the League from the Royal Treasury, prohibiting Protestantism in France, and ordering the return of safe Protestant strongholds.
 Protestants were expelled from power.
 And while the Guise party won appointments and favours, the king of Navarre was deprived of his functions.

 This edict was effectively a declaration of war against the Protestants.
 Henry of Navarre sought support, initially without success.
-However, the "privatory bull" (bulle privatoire) by Pope Sixtus V brought him a measure of support from French royalists and Gallican circles; these were joined by the Politiques, supporters of religious tolerance (such as the Governor of Languedoc, Montmorency-Damville) and later England and Denmark, in the wake of the assassination of William of Orange and the success of Spain in its fight against the Protestants of the Netherlands.
+However, the "privatory bull" (bulle privatoire) by Pope Sixtus V brought him a measure of support from French royalists and Gallican circles; these were joined by the Politiques, supporters of religious tolerance (such as the Governor of Languedoc, Henri de Montmorency, 3rd Duke of Montmorency) and later England and Denmark, in the wake of the assassination of William the Silent and the success of Spain in its fight against the Protestants of the Netherlands.

 Faced with the intransigence of Guise, war was inevitable.
-Joyeuse was sent south with an army, while Mercoeur invaded Poitou and blocked Condé at La Rochelle.
+Joyeuse was sent south with an army, while Philippe Emmanuel, Duke of Mercœur invaded Poitou and blocked Henri I, Prince of Condé at La Rochelle.